-61 10.1 These Regulations, of which Appendices 1, 2 and 3 form integral parts, shall enter into force on 1 July 1990 at 0001 hours UTC.
+61 10.1 These Regulations, of which Appendix 1 forms an integral part, shall enter into force on 1 July 2014 at 0001 hours UTC.

 MOD AUS/17/65#11362

-62 10.2 On the date specified in No. 61, the Telegraph Regulations (Geneva, 1973) and the Telephone Regulations (Geneva, 1973) shall be replaced by these International Telecommunication Regulations (Melbourne, 1988) pursuant to the International Telecommunication Convention.
+62 10.2 On the date specified in No. 61 (10.1), the International Telecommunication Regulations (Melbourne, 1988) shall be replaced by these International Telecommunication Regulations (Dubai, 2012) .

 MOD AUS/17/66#11364

-63 10.3 If a Member makes reservations with regard to the application of one or more of the provisions of these Regulations, other Members and their administrations* shall be free to disregard the said provision or provisions in their relations with the Member which has made such reservations and its administrations*.
+63 10.3 If a Member State makes reservations with regard to the application of one or more of the provisions of these Regulations, other Member States and their recognized operating agencies* are not obliged to abide by the said provision or provisions in their relations with the Member State which has made such reservations and itsrecognized operating agencies.

 Reasons: To align the English text with the French text (« ne sont pas obligés d’observer »).